MobileFirst-Platform-Developer-Center/mfp-web-push-sample-react/README.md

 On MobileFirst console:

 1. Register App with Application ID `com.webpush` with Web Platform.
 (You can choose any display name of your choice but Application ID should be com.webpush)
-2. Make sure you add **push.mobileclient, devices.read, devices.write, subscriptions.read** security checks under the Security Section.
+2. Make sure you add **push.mobileclient, devices.read, devices.write, subscriptions.write** security checks under the Security Section.

 ## Boom!
 Ready to start the App.